HimplHeap Entailment

 Abort.

 The "evar" often gets subsequently instantiated as a result of a cancellation step.
-For example, in the example below, xsimpl instantiates the existentially quantified variable n as ?x, then cancels out p ~~> ?x from the LHS against p ~~> 3 on the right-hand-side, thereby unifying ?x with 3.
+For example, in the example below, xsimpl instantiates the existentially quantified variable n as ?Goal, then cancels out p ~~> ?Goal from the LHS against p ~~> 3 on the right-hand-side, thereby unifying ?Goal with 3.
+As a result, the "evar" ?Goal is never visible.

 Lemma xsimpl_demo_rhs_hexists_unify : H1 H2 H3 H4 (p:loc),